 Dr. Jamison was a member of the first National Advisory Council for Human Genome Research.
 She is Senior Scientific Consultant to the Dana Foundation and Chair of the Genome Action Coalition, an alliance of more than 140 patient groups, pharmaceutical corporations, and biotechnology companies.
 She also serves on the National Committee for Basic Sciences at UCLA, and is the executive producer and writer for a series of award-winning public television specials about manic-depressive illness and the arts.

 Tadafumi Kato, M.D., Ph.D.

-Dr. Tadafumi Kato graduated University of Tokyo, Fucluty of Medicine, in 1988, and got M.D. degree.
+Dr. Tadafumi Kato graduated University of Tokyo, Faculty of Medicine, in 1988, and got his M.D. degree.
 After residency training, he moved to Shiga University of Medical Science in 1989 and started the research of magnetic resonance spectroscopic investigation of bipolar disorder.
-In 1995 he got Ph.D. degree.
+In 1995 he got his Ph.D. degree.
 During 1995-1996, he studied in Department of Psychiatry, University of Iowa.
 In 1997, he moved to Department of Neuropsychiatry, University of Tokyo.
 In 2001, he moved to RIKEN Brain Science Insitute, as the head of Laboratory for Molecular Dynamics of Mental Disorders.
-SInce 2008, he has also played a role as a director of Disease Mechanism Core.
+Since 2015, he has also played a role as a deputy director of RIKEN Brain Science Institute.
 His major research interest is neurobiology of bipolar disorder.
-He published 161 peer reviewed papers in international journals.
+He published 238 peer reviewed papers in international journals.